Today’s Christians fail miserably at making disciples

 Young converts are watching you to see how to live the Christian life and they will emulate whom they watch.
-We certainly don’t want them to be anemic, misfit soldiers.
-We want to teach young men and women of God to be soldiers of the Lord.
+We certainly don’t want young Christians to be anemic, misfit soldiers.
+They need to learn how to be soldiers of the Lord.
 We want them to work as an effective unit.
 There is no other way to build them into a formidable unit than to multiply ourselves into them; to disciple them.
 We have to turn them into soldiers.
 The kind that are not intimidated by every wind of doctrine, trial or challenge that comes their way.

 I am reminded of a story that I read in Memoirs of a twentieth century circuit riding preacher, by Peter Ruckman.
 There was a group out street preaching one evening and with them was a 17 year old girl.
-As the preachers preached from the back of a pickup truck, she was standing on the sidewalk passing out tracts and witnessing.
+As the preachers preached from the back of a pickup, she was standing on the sidewalk passing out tracts.
 Along came a biker whom she confronted with the gospel.
-He got so mad at her that he pulled out a switchblade and put it to her throat saying, “If you say one more thing to me about God, I’m going to kill you.”
-She stepped back about 6″ and put a tract on the end of his blade saying, “Here read this then.”
-Now that is the kind of soldier who is not ashamed of Jesus Christ.
+He got mad at her.
+Pulling out a switchblade he put it to her throat and said, “If you say one more thing to me about God, I’m going to kill you.”
+Stepping back about 6″ she put a tract on the end of his blade saying, “Here read this then.”
+That is the kind of soldier who is not ashamed of Jesus Christ.
 Where are the Christians like that today?
 They are not found because they have not been discipled.

 2 Timothy 2:4 says, “No man that warreth entangleth himself with the affairs of this life; that he may please him who hath chosen him to be a soldier.”